 As Plano and Collin County continue to grow in population and economic activity, municipal elections draw more eyes, more votes, more money and more divisiveness.

-In Plano the voter turnout in the 2019 municipal elections skyrocketed.
-Four times more votes were cast this year than in 2015, the last municipal election that didn’t include a mayoral race.
+About three times more votes were cast this year than in 2015, the last municipal election that didn’t include a mayoral race.

 More people voted in the City Council Place Seven runoff election, which pitted Lily Bao against Ann Bacchus for a seat at the table, than in the Place Five runoff election featuring Shelby Williams against incumbent Ron Kelley.